Des McLean (comedian): Bend it like Bertie

-In 2021 Des, in addition to continuing to compere and perform at comedy clubs the length and breadth of Scotland, took to the stage to play the part of Lisbon Lion Bertie Auld in the hilarious and heartwarming play Bend it like Bertie at Websters Theatre in Glasgow.
-The show, written by Glasgow playwright Jim Orr, was such a hit with theatre goers it embarked on a 2022 Scottish National tour performing in Oban, Dunoon, Falkirk, Inverness, Dundee, Kilbarchan, Bathgate, Livingston, Glenrothes, Giffnock, Musselburgh and Aberdeen with a further four night stint at Websters Theatre again.
+Des, in addition to continuing to compere and perform at comedy clubs the length and breadth of Scotland, took to the stage to play the part of Lisbon Lion Bertie Auld in the hilarious and heartwarming play Bend it like Bertie at Websters Theatre in Glasgow.
+The show, written by Glasgow playwright Jim Orr, was such a hit with theatre goers it embarked on a 2022 Scottish National tour performing in various locations.
+After seeing Des midway through the tour, the Auld family presented Des with Bertie Auld's Lisbon Lion blazer.

-In 2023, 'Bend it Like Bertie' played a smash-hit run at the Pavilion Theatre, Glasgow in February and will now be performed at the Westgate Theater, Las Vegas in June.
+In 2023, 'Bend it Like Bertie' played a smash-hit run at the Pavilion Theatre, Glasgow in February and Des returned to Las Vegas to perform the play at the iconic Westgate International Theater in June.
+In 2024 Bend it like Bertie returned to the same theatre.